 How Big a Barrel?

 Say you have a 10 x 10 garden or 100 square feet.
 During the growing season, assume it will require the oft-quoted inch of rain per week.
 One inch of rain on 100 square feet of garden is about 62 gallons.
 (See the sidebar titled “How Much Water?” on this page.)
-A 60-gallon rain barrel would just about meet the need of that 10 x 10 garden for one week.
-So, let’s say it rained one week but not the next.
-Your stored water would give you what you need to get by in the dry week.
+A 60-gallon rain barrel would meet the need of that 10 x 10 garden for one rainless week.

 But how much water can be saved from the roof?
 Say it rains one inch in a week.
-If you have a 1000-square-foot roof (25’ x 25’) draining into your rain barrel, that inch of rain will actually provide more more than 600 gallons of water, much more than you need for a 60-gallon barrel.
-This is a good reason to hook up a second rain barrel to catch the overflow, a feature that most rain barrels offer.
-Now you can supplement nature’s scarcity with a generous 120 gallons – enough to last you for two weeks.
+If you have a 1000-square-foot roof (25’ x 25’) draining into your rain barrel, that inch of rain will provide more than 600 gallons of water, much more than you can hold in a 60-gallon barrel.
+Enter the overflow hose, a hookup that allows spillover into a connected second barrel.
+Now you have 120 gallons – enough to last you for two weeks.

 Recommended Materials for Rain Barrels